-- 6.43 The submission of work for assessment is the responsibility of the student alone. - 6.44 For each individual assessment task at any one assessment point, a student is only permitted to make a single submission.
-Work, once submitted, cannot be retrieved to make alterations nor replaced by subsequent versions. - 6.45 The time by which all work must be submitted (via any method of submission) on a specified deadline day is 2:00pm.
-Later times cannot be set. - 6.46 Students are required to ensure that: - all written assignments (including reports associated with practice or workplace assessments) are received by the published deadline (on or before the due date) in the appropriate administrative office (eg: i-Centre) or submitted via the appropriate electronic systems (eg: GradeMark®).
-Individual module guides advise students of the designated method for submission of work.
-Where work is submitted to a physical location, all pages, including the Assignment Cover Sheet, are securely fastened (eg: stapled or bound);

-- they receive an Assignment Receipt duly notarised and dated as proof of submission.
+- 6.53 For any individual assessment task where the method of submission is electronic (eg: via GradeMark®), the student may submit multiple versions up to the published (or extended) submission deadline.
+The final version to have been submitted and received ahead of the published (or extended) submission deadline, appropriately date and time stamped, is the version of the work that is marked.
+Any other versions previously submitted are disregarded and, therefore, not marked. - 6.54 For any individual assessment task where the method of submission is physical (eg: via the iCentres or the relevant Faculty Office), a student is only permitted to make a single submission.
+Work, once submitted, cannot be retrieved to make alterations nor replaced by subsequent versions. - 6.55 Students are required to ensure that: - all written assignments (including reports associated with practice or workplace assessments) are received by the published deadline (on or before the due date) in the appropriate administrative office (eg: i-Centre) or submitted via the appropriate electronic systems (eg: GradeMark®).
+The published Module Information advises students of the designated method for submission of work (see Regulations 6.53 and 6.54 above).
+Where work is submitted to a physical location, all pages, including the Assignment Cover Sheet, are securely fastened (eg: stapled or bound); - they receive an Assignment Receipt duly notarised and dated as proof of submission.
 Without proof of submission, Anglia Ruskin University takes no responsibility for any assignment that goes missing.
-The assignment is deemed a failure in such circumstances; - they retain a copy of all written work submitted for assessment or re-assessment; - they retain all marked written assignments, together with cover sheets and tutor comments, until the relevant meeting of the Anglia Ruskin Awards Board and the period of appeal has expired (see Section 9 of these Academic Regulations); - they resubmit marked work if required by Anglia Ruskin University for moderation by an External Examiner or for any other reason considered valid by the Senate. - 6.47 Students are also required to ensure that all non-written work for assessment (eg: an artefact, a musical performance, preparation of electronic data) is presented in the required format, by the published deadline and at the prescribed location. - 6.48 Students should ensure that, where practicable, they retain a copy of the non-written work submitted. - 6.49 Students should also ensure that such work is retained with tutor comments for moderation by an external examiner or for any other reason considered valid by the Senate. - 6.50 An individual student is entitled to seek, in advance of the deadline, an extension to the published deadline (see Regulations 6.54 6.61 and 6.64 6.68 below). - 6.51 Students can submit assignments late (ie: after the published or extended deadline), up to five working days after the published (or extended) deadline.
-The element of assessment to which the assignment contributes is capped at 40%. - 6.52 Students cannot submit assignments more than five working days after the published (or extended) deadline.
-A mark of zero is awarded for the relevant assignment. - 6.53 In the event of any disruption to, or failure of, electronic systems which are used to facilitate the submission of student work, the Academic Registrar (or nominee) is responsible for determining what action, if any, is necessary to mitigate system failures (eg: amended submission deadlines and the publication of information to students).
+The assignment is deemed a failure in such circumstances; - they retain a copy of all assessment tasks submitted for assessment or reassessment; - they retain all marked assessment tasks, together with cover sheets and tutor comments, until the relevant meeting of the Anglia Ruskin Awards Board and the period of appeal has expired (see Section 9 of these Academic Regulations); - they resubmit marked work if required by Anglia Ruskin University for moderation by an external examiner or for any other reason considered valid by the Senate. - 6.56 Students are also required to ensure that all non-written work for assessment (eg: an artefact, a musical performance, preparation of electronic data) is presented in the required format, by the published deadline and at the prescribed location. - 6.57 Students should ensure that, where practicable, they retain a copy of the non-written work submitted. - 6.58 Students should also ensure that such work is retained with tutor comments for moderation by an external examiner or for any other reason considered valid by the Senate. - 6.59 An individual student is entitled to seek, in advance of the deadline, an extension to the published deadline (see Regulations 6.64 6.71 and 6.74 6.78 below).